Soulsuke/ReNameRadically/README.md

       and, depending on the case, before or after punctation.
  3. regex: replaces all occurrences of the given regex with the given substitute string.
+ 4. renaming script: creates a bash script to rename files, for whenever the other modalities cannot yield the desired result.
 Note that all of these functions are recursive for folders, and will not change the file extension.